saasykit/filament-oops/README.md

 Filament Oops uses the `APP_ENV` environment variable to determine the environment your Filament panel is running in.
 If you're running your Filament panel in production, Filament Oops will display a clear 'Production' warning on your panel.

+You can also define custom environment names and colors if you want to customize the warning message for your specific environments.

 ## Installation